geez0219/website-ng/src/assets/branches/r1.0/example/style_transfer/fst.md

 # Fast Style Transfer with FastEstimator

 In this notebook we will demonstrate how to do a neural image style transfer with perceptual loss as described in [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf).
-Typical neural style transfer involves two images, an image containing semantics that you want to preserve and another image serving as a reference style; the first image is often referred as *content image* and the other image as *style image*.
+Typical neural style transfer involves two images: an image containing semantics that you want to preserve, and another image serving as a reference style.
+The first image is often referred as the *content image* and the other image as the *style image*.
-In [paper](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf) training images of COCO2014 dataset are used to learn the style transfer from any content image.
+In [this paper](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf) training images from the COCO2014 dataset are used to learn style transfer from any content image.

 ```python